Non-Bloch band theory for non-Hermitian continuum systems: Eigenmodes of homogeneous Fokker-Planck equation

-The right eigenstates are easy to check by substituting them back to the eigenequation Eq. \eqref{eq:periodic_general_homogenenous_fokker_planck} under the reflecting boundary conditions.
-Interestingly, the left eigenmode with zero energy is a constant.
-To further confirm our results, we show that the eigenmodes in Eq. \eqref{eq:periodic_general_reflect_zerostates} and Eq. \eqref{eq:periodic_general_reflect_eigenstates} satisfy the biorthogonality and completeness relations.
+The right eigenstates are easy to check by substituting them back to the eigenequation Eq. \eqref{eq:periodic_general_homogenenous_fokker_planck} under the reflecting boundary conditions Eq. \eqref{eq:periodic_general_fokker_planck_reflecting}.
+Given that $\tilde \psi_{l,n}(x)$ in the Hermitian problem satisfy the boundary conditions in Eq. \eqref{eq:periodic_general_fokker_planck_reflect_similar_boundary_left}, the inverse similarity transformation shows that the left eigenstates $\psi_{l,n}(x)$ in the original non-Hermitian eigenproblem satisfy the boundary conditions